Chemistry and Principles of Biology

 - Concepts of euploidia, cell cycle, mitosis, meiosis and cell differentiation.
 Architecture of genomic and mitochondrial DNA (gene and genome structure), transcription, translation, RNA interfering, the genetic code (2 hours, lectures)

-- Mendelian genetics, exceptions to Mendelian genetics (codominance, intermediate dominance, gender affected and limited characters, X-linked characters, lethal genes (4 hours, lectures)
+- Mendelian genetics, exceptions to Mendelian genetics (codominance, intermediate dominance, gender affected and limited characters, X-linked characters, lethal genes.
+Genealogical trees.
+(4 hours, lectures)

-- Concepts of interaction, epistasis, pleiotropy, expressivity, penetrance, prevalence, heterosis, and a brief overview of epigenetic (genomic imprinting, methylation, acetylation, gene silencing).
+- Concepts of interaction, epistasis, pleiotropy, expressivity, penetrance, prevalence, heterosis, and a brief overview of epigenetics (genomic imprinting, methylation, gene silencing).
 (4 hours, lectures)

-- Molecular markers and their application for parentage control, association studies, biodiversity, and genomic selection.
+- Molecular markers and their application for parentage control, association studies, biodiversity, and mention high-throughput genome-wide analysis for genomic selection.
 (4 hours, lectures)

 - Class exercises on lecture topics (10 hours, practicals).